 If a charter school wishes to use a school building included on the IDOE list, the charter school must send a letter of intent to the IDOE identifying one facility from the list.
 The IDOE will notify the school corporation of the charter school's intent, and the school corporation that owns the school building may either lease the school building to the charter school for one dollar ($1) per year, or sell the school building to the charter school for one dollar ($1).
 The charter school must begin using the building for classroom instruction not later than two years after acquiring the school building, or the building will be placed back on the IDOE's list.

 During the term of a lease, the charter school is responsible for the direct expenses relating to the leased building, including utilities, insurance, maintenance, repairs, and remodeling.
 The school corporation is responsible for any debt associated with the building before the charter school either leased or purchased the building.
-For more information, please contact Jeff Barber, the IDOE Charter School Specialist, at firstname.lastname@example.org or 317-232-9143.
-To see the list, click here.
+For more information, please contact Jeff Barber, the IDOE Assistant Director for Grants Management, at firstname.lastname@example.org or 317-232-9143.
+To see the list and for more resources regarding unused buildings, please click here.

 Potential Sources of Facilities Financing